 No, however, prior approval is still required.

-1. How do I access Concur Travel?
+1. As a STP participant, how do I access Concur Travel?

 2. My user name is my government email but what is the password?